MicrosoftDocs/AdaptiveCards/AdaptiveCards/resources/Principles.md

 # Motivations and Principles

-Below are the motivations and principles govering the evoluation of the Adaptive Card format.
+Below are the motivations and principles govering the evolution of the Adaptive Card format.

 ## Motivations behind the format